jpantano30/What_Are_We_Cooking-/README.md

 <br>
 👉 I then went back and forth through HTML, CSS, and JavaScript creating buttons and functionality.
 <br>
-👉 Lastly, I finished off by adjusting CSS styling for responsive design.
+👉 Lastly, I finished off by adjusting CSS styling for responsive design and fixed errors.
 </details>

 #